McMorranLab/ovf2io/README.md

 # ovf2io

-ovf2io is a barebones IO package for the OOMMF Vector Field file format (OVF).
+ovf2io is an IO package for the OOMMF Vector Field file format (OVF).

 # Features